🎉 Introducing AIQ — the new platform from Five Blocks that shows you exactly what AI says about your brand. Discover AIQ →

 Look for multi-model AI monitoring, a methodology for shaping AI sources rather than manipulating outputs, structured reporting on AI narratives, integration with the broader reputation work, and ongoing R&D as the engines evolve.

 What to look for in a firm’s approach to AI has become a central diligence question, because the AI engines are now where much perception forms, and many firms have adopted the vocabulary without the capability.
-The genuine markers: multi-model monitoring, since ChatGPT, Gemini, Copilot, Perplexity, Claude, Grok, Google AI Overviews, and Google AI Mode answer the same question differently and a firm needs to see all of them rather than spot-checking one.
-A sound methodology for influence, which means shaping the sources the models draw on – entity signals, authoritative content, structured data – rather than claiming to manipulate model outputs directly, which is not possible.
-Structured reporting that characterizes the AI narrative and its movement over time.
-Integration with the broader reputation work, since AI narrative is downstream of the same entity and content foundations.
-And ongoing R&D, because the engines change quickly and a static approach falls behind.
-We built AIQ™ to do the monitoring and tie source-influence work to the rest of the program, and we invest continuously as the engines evolve.
+The genuine markers start with multi-model monitoring, since ChatGPT, Gemini, Copilot, Perplexity, Claude, Grok, Google AI Overviews, and Google AI Mode answer the same question differently and a firm needs to see all of them rather than spot-checking one.
+A sound methodology for influence means shaping the sources the models draw on, including entity signals, authoritative content, and structured data (machine-readable tags that tell search engines what a page is about), rather than claiming to manipulate model outputs directly, which is not possible.
+Structured reporting characterizes the AI narrative and its movement over time.
+Integration with the broader reputation work matters too, since AI narrative is downstream of the same entity and content foundations.
+And ongoing R&D matters because the engines change quickly and a static approach falls behind.
+We built AIQ to do the monitoring and tie source-influence work to the rest of the program, and we invest continuously as the engines evolve.

 Last reviewed: 20/05/2026